foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/trans_lut.rst

 ..

-There are no any specific requirements for  ``mli_krn_<lut_name>_get_lut_size`` functions.
-It can be called at any time.
+There are no specific requirements for ``mli_krn_<lut_name>_get_lut_size`` functions.
+These can be called at any time.

 Ensure that you satisfy the following conditions before calling the ``mli_krn_<lut_name>_create_lut`` function:

  - ``in`` tensor must be quantized on the tensor level.
 This implies that the tensor contains a single scale factor and a single zero offset.

  - ``lut`` structure must contain a valid pointer to a buffer with sufficient capacity which was defined by the corresponding ``*_ get_lut_size`` function.

-Below is a pseudo-code sample of LUT manipulation functions usage together with LUT-consumer kernel call.
+The following is a pseudo-code sample of LUT manipulation functions usage together with LUT-consumer kernel call.

 .. code:: c